spamegg1/spamegg1.github.io/tarski's-world/README.md

 I guess what I *really* need here is a relational database... but screw that!

 Initially I ended up with a compromise of having TWO maps.
-The downside was that BOTH maps have to be updated every time something changes.
+The downside was that BOTH maps had to be updated every time something changed.

 Once again, named tuples: